ohahn/DISCO-EB/README.md

 - Thermal history solver based on a simplified Recfast implementation in the module
 - Numerous example jupyter notebooks, e.g. for Euclid-like Fisher forecasts

-New modules/plugins can be easily added (see how to contribute in CONTRIBUTING.md file)
+New modules/plugins can be easily added (see how to contribute in CONTRIBUTING.md file).
+We are enthusiastic if extensions/improvements that are of broader interest are re-integrated into the master branch and DISCO-EB grows as a community effort.

 ## Contributing and Licensing